marcvaneijk/marcvaneijk.old/_posts/2016-02-17-gitfetchdiffmerge.md

 <img src="/images/2016-02-17/06-Merge2.png" width="400">

-Next perform an Git add and a Git commit.
+Next perform an `Git add` and a `Git commit`.

 <img src="/images/2016-02-17/07-Commit.png" width="400">

 After pushing your clone to GitHub you have successfully merged the local changes and the repository is in sync with your local clone.
-By using Git Fetch, Diff and Merge you are able to interact with your files at each step.
-Git Pull performs these steps in a single action.
+By using `Git Fetch`, `Diff` and `Merge` you are able to interact with your files at each step. `Git Pull` performs these steps in a single action.